medikoo/es5-ext/README.md

 ## Installation

 Can be used in any environment that implements ES5.
-In implementations that are stuck to ES3 it will work when shim (e.g. [es5-shim](https://github.com/kriskowal/es5-shim)) is introduced.
+In implementations that are stuck to ES3 it will work with [es5-shim](https://github.com/kriskowal/es5-shim).

 To use it with node: